The Best Hard Cider for a Cozy (and Boozy) Fall

-The best hard apple cider is more than just a stand-in for beer for people who think beer is too bitter.
-Yes, it’s sweet, delicious, and tastes a lot like sparkling apple juice, but there’s a world of nuance that makes hard cider worth exploring for what it is—not just what it isn’t.
-Here’s what we learned in our hunt for the best hard apple cider you can buy.
+The best hard cider is more than just a beer substitute for people who think beer is too bitter.
+Yes, the best hard apple cider is sweet, delicious, and tastes a lot like sparkling apple juice, but there’s a world of nuance that makes hard cider worth exploring for what it is—not just what it isn’t.

 As a person who doesn’t favor super sweet alcoholic bevs, I don’t drink a lot of hard cider.
 That means a couple of things: It’s a real dang treat every time I do drink it, and, also, I had a lot to learn about what’s out there in the world of hard cider.
 For example, not all hard cider is a sugar bomb.
 Some bottlings are super dry and tart.
 Some are totally sugar free.
 Who knew?

-For this taste test, we gathered a sampling of highly rated ciders that are available across the country and some of those grocery store classics too.
+Over the course of three separate taste tests, we gathered a sampling of the best hard cider brands that are available across the country and some grocery store classics, too.
 These might not all be available where you live, but a lot of them probably are.
-Without further ado, these are the eight best hard apple ciders we tried during our in-house taste test.
+And you might notice some big brands missing from this list.
+Woodchuck, if you’re reading this, make your cider available in California, dammit!
+Without further ado, these are the eight best hard apple ciders we tried during our taste tests.

 The following article contains affiliate links that may generate a small commission to us when you make a purchase through the link.
 Learn more about how we work with affiliates here.